khaefner/rust_101/hello_world/src/chapter_3.md

 }
 ```

-In this example, both warp_speed1 and warp_speed2 are valid and hold the value 8.
+In this example, both `warp_speed1` and `warp_speed2` are valid and hold the value 8.
 This is because integers have a fixed size and copying them is inexpensive.
-Think of this like using a transporter to create an exact duplicate of a small item.
+Think of this like using a replicator to create an exact duplicate of a small item.

 ### ![logo](Star_Trek_icon.png) Borrowing: Temporary Access with Permissions